Atticus29/dataJitsu/README.md

 - [ ] Some of the dropdown menu items don't work correctly in Safari
 - [ ] API key is currently public.
 Reset this.
 - [ ] Video doesn't load because it has to wait for asynchronous matchUrl
+- [ ] The title in the tab doesn't load

 # Set up